Springle3152/ohapp/readme.md

 # Oral History App
 Ohapp is an application for collecting oral histories.
 An interviewer is asked to create an account for each interview they will upload, giving this account an interviewee name, an email address and a password.
 An account is then created with a unique avatar.
-The interviewer, interviewee and anyone else who has the password can read and/or add an abstract and the transcript of an interview, which Ohapp stores in a database.
+The interviewer, interviewee and anyone else who has the password can read and/or add an abstract and transcript of an interview, which Ohapp stores in a database.
 The abstract and transcript are retrievable from the Find page and the database is searchable from the command line.
 In the future, Ohapp will also be able to house audio files and images associated with the interviews.

 ## Instructions
 Ohapp is fairly easy to use.
 Once an interview has been transcribed, an interviewer can create or log in to an interview account and add a transcript by pasting or typing it into a form.
-The transcript is then stored in Ohapp's database.

 This page will show you how to

  - Install Ohapp on your local server
  - Create a new interview account and an interviewee profile with a brief abstract of the interview
  - Add transcripts of interviews to interviewee accounts
- - Read interviews and abstracts
+ - Read interviews, abstracts and transcripts
- - Consult the database to get a list of all interviewees, abstracts and transcripts attributed to these
+ - Consult the database to get a list of all interviewees and transcripts
- - Change names and other language on the front end of the app so as to make different versions for different projects.
+ - Change names and other language on the front end of the app so as to make different versions for different projects

 ## Getting Started
 Ohapp is coded with Python using the Flask framework.
 You will need to install Python and then, with Python, install Flask on your computer.
 You will also need to have Git installed so that you can clone Ohapp and download it onto your computer.